 Identify and control these substances, minimising the risk of exposure to staff and others.

 Ensure staff are aware that certain substances are hazardous to health.
 Wherever possible these will be taken out of use.
 Where substitution proves to be impracticable then a full COSHH risk assessment will need to be carried out and documented.
-Paper copies of these documents will be available in.........................
+Paper copies of these documents will be available from the School Business Manager

 Ensure all users are informed, trained and instructed in the safe use of these substances and have access to the COSHH assessments.